keepassxreboot/keepassxc-browser/README.md

 Translations are managed on [Transifex](https://explore.transifex.com/keepassxc/keepassxc-browser/) which offers a web interface.
 Please join an existing language team or request a new one if there is none.

+## Contributing

+You may directly contribute your own code by submitting a pull request.
+Please read the [CONTRIBUTING](.github/CONTRIBUTING.md) document for further information.

 ## Development and testing

 See [wiki](https://github.com/keepassxreboot/keepassxc-browser/wiki/Loading-the-extension-manually).